Election 2020: National names Emma Mellow as Auckland Central replacement for Nikki Kaye

 She said she was inspired to join the party by Kaye, who she thanked.

+"National is focused on supporting Aucklanders and their livelihoods, from backing those who have lost their jobs and are looking to start up their own business, to backing existing businesses to take on another employee.

+"I will be travelling from Waiheke, to Great Barrier, to Auckland Central itself, aiming to meet as many people as possible and talk about National's positive plans for New Zealand's future."

-Kaye announced her retirement from politics last month following a tumultuous week for the party, including the resignation of former leader Todd Muller.
+Kaye announced her retirement from politics last month after a tumultuous week for the party, including the resignation of former leader Todd Muller.

-Mellow has big boots to fill, with Kaye having won the seat in 2008, twice beating Jacinda Ardern in the seat before the Prime Minister took on the neighbouring Mt Albert electorate.
+Mellow has big boots to fill.
+Kaye first won the seat in 2008, twice beating Jacinda Ardern in the electorate before the Prime Minister took on the neighbouring Mt Albert electorate.

 However, the selection of the new candidate hasn't come without its hiccups.